Frost Buildup in Refrigerators and Freezers: Causes, Effects, and Prevention

 How often should I defrost my refrigerator?

-The frequency of defrosting your refrigerator depends on the model and usage.
-However, it is recommended to defrost your refrigerator at least once every six months to prevent the buildup of frost.
+Defrosting frequency depends on your appliance model and usage, but generally, defrost at least once every six months to prevent excessive frost buildup.